-- 1. The Director of Elections shall serve as chair and a designated representative of the Office of the Assemblies shall serve as a non-voting ex-officio member of this committee. - Members of the Elections Committee may not seek SA or UA office for the academic year following their term of service on the committee. - 3.
-The Director of Elections shall publish at the beginning of each semester a list of Assembly seats to be filled, in accordance with Student Assembly Charter. - 4.
-During a Challenge Review Meeting, the interpretation of the Elections Rules will lie with the sitting Elections Committee.
-The JCC's decision making process is independent of the Election's Committees interpretation.
-The intent and interpretation of the Elections Rules will lie with the sitting Elections Committee! - 4-5.
-Elections Committee members are expected to abide by the highest standards of personal conduct and integrity.
-Students are mandated to excuse themselves from serving on the Elections Committee if they plan to take part in a campaign.
-Therefore, members should not be involved in the campaigning process.
-All conflicts should be considered and resolved before the election cycle begins.
-If a member of Elections Committee sits on the Executive Board of an organization who chooses to endorse a candidate, the committee members are required to recuse themselves from any challenge hearing involving the endorsed candidate.
-Elections Committee members may not sit on the Executive Board of an organization that endorses candidates in an SA election.
-If an Elections Committee member sits on the Executive Board of an organization or sat on that Executive Board at any time during the same semester of a particular SA election, that organization may not endorse candidates in that SA election, or that Elections Committee member must resign from the Elections Committee. - 5.6.
-The Elections Committee should be prepared to meet immediately following the challenge deadline to rule on all pertinent challenges.
-The Elections Committee shall use Robert's Rules of Order to consider challenges, in addition to the election rules.
-In the event of conflict, these election rules
+290 291 292 removed from the Undesignated At-Large seat race and their votes will be transferred to the next highest ranked candidates.
+293 Article H III: Election Procedures 294 A. The Election Calendar 295 1.
+The Director of Elections, in consultation with the Office of the Assemblies, will draft the election 296 calendar prior to the semester of the election, and will be approved by the Elections Committee at a 297 meeting in the prior semester if possible 4 .
+298 2.
+Consideration shall be given to any religious holidays that may fall during the election period, 299 guaranteeing that the right to free religious observance is afforded to all potential candidates.
+300 301 B. The Elections Committee 302 1.
+The Director of Elections shall serve as chair and a designated representative of the Office of the 303 Assemblies shall serve as a non-voting ex-officio member of this committee.
+304 2.
+Members of the Elections Committee may not seek SA or UA office for the academic year 305 following their term of service on the committee.
+306 307 3.
+The Director of Elections shall publish at the beginning of each semester a list of Assembly seats to be filled, in accordance with Student Assembly Charter.
+308 During a Challenge Review Meeting, the interpretation of the Elections Rules will lie with the sitting.
+309 Elections Committee.
+The JCC's decision making process is independent of the Election's 310 Committees interpretation.
+311 4.
+5. Elections Committee members are expected to abide by the highest standards of personal conduct 312 and integrity.
+Students are mandated to excuse themselves from serving on the Elections Committee 313 if they plan to take part in a campaign.
+Therefore, members should not be involved in the 314 campaigning process.
+All conflicts should be considered and resolved before the election cycle 315 begins.
+If a member of Elections Committee sits on the Executive Board of an organization who 316 317 chooses to endorse a candidate, the committee members are required to recuse themselves from any challenge hearing involving the endorsed candidate.
+Elections Committee members may not sit on 318 the Executive Board of an organization that endorses candidates in an SA election.
+If an Elections 319 Committee member sits on the Executive Board of an organization or sat on that Executive Board 320 at any time during the same semester of a particular SA election, that organization may not endorse 321 candidates in that SA election, or that Elections Committee member must resign from the Elections 322 Committee.
+323 5.
+6. The Elections Committee should be prepared to meet immediately following the challenge deadline 324 to rule on all pertinent challenges.
+The Elections Committee shall use Robert's Rules of Order to 325 326 consider challenges, in addition to the election rules.
+In the event of conflict, these election rules 320 327 supersede Robert's Rules of Order.
+The Elections Committee has no power to overrule the election rules under any circumstances.
+327 6.
+7. The Director of Elections shall give a final report on the results of the election when there are no 329 remaining unresolved matters.
+0 4 The Director of Elections should coordinate the schedule of the Student Assembly elections with other campus elections, such as those of the Student-Elected Trustee and Class Councils.
+It may also result in disciplinary referral to the Judicial 330